“AIX TO GRIND”

 “BOOK OF HOURS”

-COMING TO AHMM!
-A gentleman-ish thief has already stolen that damned medieval book of hours once.
-Now he and the goon partner forced upon him better steal the Marchesa’s treasured manuscript back into her cold, cold hands.
+COMING JUNE 2018 TO AHMM!
+A gentleman-ish thief already stole that damned medieval manuscript once.
+All he got for it was a Borgia-style vendetta.
+Now he’d better steal the famiglia treasure back into the Marchesa’s cold, cold hands.
 Tonight.

 “THE CARCASSONNE DREAM”